BenyH/Shield.Docs/docs/browsers/firefox.rst

 Check all three options to Trust the certificate and click ``OK``.

 Now the certificate is successfully installed and added as a trusted authority in Firefox browser and you can browse securely in HTTPS websites.

-Now the certificate is successfully installed in IE browser and you can browse HTTPS websites.